 Say you’ve had arthritis for several years, with no major flare-ups or medication changes in the past six months.
 In this case you would likely be covered if you had an intense, debilitating flare-up during your trip.
 But if you had been having trouble with the condition in the months leading up to your vacation, your trip insurance would be unlikely to cover any losses related to your arthritis unless you purchased a specific add-on.

 Routine dental care is not included in travel insurance coverage, although dental trauma may be under some circumstances.
-One policy we reviewed provides coverage only for damage to “sound natural teeth,” for example.
+One policy I reviewed provides coverage only for damage to “sound natural teeth,” for example.

 Most trip insurance will not cover issues that arise for those traveling specifically to get medical treatment (such as procedures available overseas that are not available or are too expensive at home).